MNeMoNiCuZ/joy-caption-batch/README.md

 - With JoyCaption Prealpha with **low_vram**, on a 3090, you can use a batch count of 16.
 21 images went from 3m6s to 47s.

 # Setup
+Make sure to do the following steps in order
 1. Git clone this repository `git clone https://github.com/MNeMoNiCuZ/joy-caption-batch/`
 2. (Optional) Create a virtual environment for your setup.
-Use python 3.9 to 3.11.
-Do not use 3.12.
+Use python 3.12.
 Feel free to use the `venv_create.bat` for a simple windows setup.
 Activate your venv.
+3. Install [Cuda 12.8](https://developer.nvidia.com/cuda-12-8-0-download-archive).
+Make sure your PATH has this as the default CUDA, or set it in the environment manually.
+Run `nvcc --version` to check your current version.
+4. Install [PyTorch with CUDA support](https://pytorch.org/) for CUDA 12.8. `pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu128`.
-3. Run `pip install -r requirements.txt` (this is done automatically with the `venv_create.bat`).
+5. Run `pip install -r requirements.txt` (this is done automatically with the `venv_create.bat`).
-4. Install [PyTorch with CUDA support](https://pytorch.org/) matching your installed CUDA version.
-Run `nvcc --version` to find out which CUDA is your default.

 You should now be set up and able to run the tool.

 # Requirements
-- Tested on Python 3.10 and 3.11.
+- Tested on Python 3.12
 - Tested on Pytorch w.
-CUDA 12.1.
+CUDA 12.8.

 > [!CAUTION]
 > joy-caption requires a lot of VRAM.
 Make sure to turn on LOW_VRAM_MODE if you are below 24gb VRAM on your GPU.